 Things you'll need

 A quick inspection of the kit should ensure you have all the necessary equipment including the 30ml injection syringe, extra vent tube, our bleed port syringe with threaded bleed adaptor and a couple of cable ties.
-Also included in the kit is 50ml of genuine Shimano Mineral Oil brake fluid, so no worries of fluid incompatability or voided warranties.
+Also included in the kit is 50ml of genuine Shimano Mineral Oil brake fluid, so no worries of fluid incompatibility or voided warranties.
+Update: Bleed Block & Rotor Tool now included!

 Set the brake lever so that it is in the riding position at roughly 45 degrees to the ground, and then remove the lever bleed port screw and o-ring.
 Place them in a safe place.
 If the o-ring does not come out with the screw, carefully remove it using the tip of your Allen key or similar tool.